phetsims/phet-info/deployment-info/doc/deploy-dev-phet-io.md

 To test PhET-iO branded simulations:
 - [ ] Try launching the wrappers page `wrappers/index`.
 This should be password protected.
 Verify that your password works.
 - [ ] Test the screenshot and instance-proxies wrappers.
-If it is a dev or rc version, use ?launchLocalVersion
+If it is a dev or rc version, use ?relativeSimPath
 - [ ] Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phetioStandalone`.
 - [ ] When testing on phet-server the location of the sim will be: https://phet-io.colorado.edu/sims/$SIM/$VERSION/wrappers/index/